errsole/errsole.js/README.md

 app.use('/errsole', errsole.proxyMiddleware());
 ```

-Once you have done that, you will be able to access the Errsole Dashboard using the same domain as your app.
+Once you have done that, you will be able to access the Errsole Web Dashboard using the same domain as your app.
 For example:

-* If your local app runs on port 3000, you can access the Errsole Dashboard at http://localhost:3000/errsole.
+* If your local app runs on port 3000, you can access the Errsole Web Dashboard at http://localhost:3000/errsole.
-* If your remote app is at https://api.example.com, you can access the Errsole Dashboard at https://api.example.com/errsole.
+* If your remote app is at https://api.example.com, you can access the Errsole Web Dashboard at https://api.example.com/errsole.

 **Note:** At present, Errsole Middleware supports only one level path.
 Here's a comparison to clarify: